 Article VI.
 Steering Board

-- The Steering Board shall consist of 5 people.
+- The Steering Board shall consist of the current Board of Directors.

 - All members of the steering board are equal in regards to voting and decision power.

 Article VII.
 Government and Governance

 - General membership meetings: